-Ukrainian envoy to India seeks PM Modi's intervention
+Ukrainian Envoy To India Seeks PM Modi's Intervention

-New Delhi, Feb 24 (IANS) Ukraine's envoy to India Dr Igor Polikha on Thursday urged Prime Minister Narendra Modi to activate dialogue with Russia amid the ongoing crisis.
+New Delhi: Ukraine's envoy to India Dr Igor Polikha on Thursday urged Prime Minister Narendra Modi to activate dialogue with Russia amid the ongoing crisis.

 Ambassador Igor Polikha said that India has a special relationship with Russia and New Delhi can play a more active role in controlling the situation.
 Urging PM Modi to step into the crisis, he said, "We urge PM Narendra Modi to immediately contact Russian President Vladimir Putin and our President Volodymyr Zelensky."